It's 90 degrees outside. Do you drink your tea hot or cold?

 - The last batch was oaky and woody, like an old-fashioned.

-If you'd like to master how to adapt the cold brew recipe for different types of tea, including aged tea, join our next Cold Brew Technique workshop, held virtually on Sunday, July 26, at 2pm EST. Hope to see you there!
+If you'd like to master how to adapt the cold brew method for different types of tea, including aged tea, join our next Cold Brew Technique workshop, held virtually on Sunday, July 26, at 2pm EST. Hope to see you there!